gsgarlata/Isolation-by-distance-within-vs-between-species/Window-Based Genetic Distances/README.md

-# Computing window-based genetic distances from a multi-species genomic dataset.
+# Computing window-based genetic distances from a multi-species genomic dataset

 This directory provides the scripts to compute window-based genetic distances from a mulit-species genomic dataset (bcf format) based on an arbitrary window-size.
 It allows to select the most parsimonious window-size by comparing signal and error from the position of each individual in a PCA space across genomic windows.
 The signal and error variance is computed for each tested window size.
 This approach follows the methodology developped in [Li and Ralph, 2019](https://academic.oup.com/genetics/article/211/1/289/5931130?login=false).
 The input files used in [van Elst et al. 2025](https://www.nature.com/articles/s41559-024-02547-w) can be found in [input](input) and can be used to test the pipeline.
 For any question and doubts send an email to gabriele.sgarlata[at]gmail[dot]com.
 The pipeline should be executed in the following order: